Batu Caves Temple – Malaysia Most Sacred Hindu Temple

 Where is Batu Caves Temple?

-Batu Caves is a crop of a limestone hill in a small town on Kuala Lumpur’s outskirts.
+Batu Caves is a crop of limestone hills in a small town on Kuala Lumpur’s outskirts.

-The name “Batu Caves” is taken from the river’s name, Sungai Batu, the nearby village.
+The name “Batu Caves” comes from the river’s name, Sungai Batu, and the nearby village.

-The Batu Caves is located in the Gombak District; the caves are just 13km north of Kuala Lumpur.
+The Batu Caves are located in the Gombak District, just 13km north of Kuala Lumpur.

 Batu Caves is a Sacred Religious Site for the Hindus